 Is Store Brand Formula Any Good?

 Good question!
-I started noticing that CVS was marketing its own formula.
-The container I saw said “Compare to Similac Advance.”
+I started noticing that Target was marketing its own formula.
+The containers I saw in the store said something like “Compare to Similac Advance.”
 So I did, and the ingredients and nutritional information are incredibly similar.
 So I asked my doctor and she gave me the go-ahead to use store brand if I prefer.
-I decided on my neighborhood H-E-B’s formula that closely resembles Similac Advance, which is what my daughter started on.
-For a 23.2 ounce tub, the cost is $13.98, compared to $25.94 for Similac.
+So while I started on Similac Pro Advance and Similac Advance, as my baby got older and less sensitive I switched to store-brand formula to pinch some pennies.

 Categorised in: Baby Gear Reviews